Itiki

 Engines

 We upgraded to VOLVO 50HP D2 engines (40HP is standard) and 3-blade folding props.
 The additional HP does not give us much more speed but it does give that extra grunt in sloppy conditions plus the ability to maintain an acceptable motoring speed when cruising on one engine - this in itself extends the motoring range.
 We had Propspeed antifouling for the props as we were very pleased with their performance on our Lipari, albeit in Australian conditions.
-Note that Uchimata apply the Propspeed and there is a narrow window for them to do this while the boat is on the hard stand after delivery and FP are doing the anti-fouling.

 Picture